DETAILED ACTION

 Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have added a ground electrode disposed in the channel, as taught by Mahmoudi, to the device of Davies, to allow for separating two or more phases of an emulsion or other mixture, as taught by Mahmoudi, in the Abstract.

-Modified Davies is silent to the corona emitting electrode and the ground electrode are spaced a horizontal distance (L) apart from one another, and wherein L is up to 30 mm.
+Modified Davies is silent to wherein an angle between the corona emitting electrode and the ground electrode is configured to form an emulsion.

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have the corona emitting electrode and the ground electrode spaced a horizontal distance (L) apart from one another, and wherein L is up to 30 mm in the device, as taught by modified Davies, to allow for controlling droplet size.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have configured the emitting electrode and the ground electrode in the device of modified Davies, to be arranged at an angle, as taught by Chawke, to allow for the formation of droplets, as taught by Chawke, in [0071].

 Regarding Claim 16, Davies teaches the system of claim 15.